risingwavelabs/risingwave-docs/versioned_docs/version-0.1.16/sql/data-types/data-type-struct.md

 ## Casting

-Structs can be casted explicitly or implictly to structs if the nested expressions and types can be casted.
+Structs can be casted explicitly or implicitly to structs if the nested expressions and types can be casted.

 ### Examples